 Nightcap: Grab a drink, listen to some live piano and watch the town from above at Top of the Park (aka, the top floor of the Park Place Hotel).

 Drive: Time to tour Old Mission Peninsula.
 Whether you’re a wine sipper or not (there are about 10 tasting rooms on this peninsula alone) this stretch of land is stunning.
 Stop in at the General Store for an old-fashioned road snack or lavender ice cream at Brys Estate’s Secret Garden.

 Eat/drink: If you’re into charcuterie and cheese plates, the wineries kill it.
 Share some apps and head back downtown for an early dinner.

 Stroll: Before dinner, wander into the historic residential areas of downtown Traverse City.
 Sixth Street, a cobblestone stretch along the Boardman River, is lined with Victorian mansions that once housed the wealthy lumber barons (including our town founder, Perry Hannah).

-Eat/drink: For an affair you won’t forget anytime soon, try Alliance in the Warehouse District.
+Eat/drink: For an affair you won’t forget anytime soon, try Trattoria Stella in the Village at Grand Traverse Commons.
 The experience is magical, and the food a lovely representation of the region’s bounty.
 Definitely make a reservation at least a week out.
 Prefer casual?
-Head just next door to the Workshop Brewing Co. or North Peak Brewing Co. back on Front Street.
+Head to the Workshop Brewing Co. or North Peak Brewing Co. in the Downtown Traverse City area.